statelyai/assets/copy/promo/2022-10/blog-post.md

 ## Try out the Studio

-All our new Pro features are available with a 30 day free trial you can try with your whole team.
-Upgrade today using the Upgrade button in [the Stately Studio](https://stately.ai/editor) or Sign in with GitHub to create a new account.
+All our new Pro features are available with a 30-day free trial you can try with your whole team.
+Upgrade today using the Upgrade button in [the Stately Studio](https://stately.ai/editor).

 Have any questions?
 Join us in [our office hours live stream this Friday](https://www.youtube.com/watch?v=JcT7iJOPFjE), where we’ll answer your questions and give you more demos.